Seergs/siiau-api/README.md

 This project exposes a RESTful API for retrieving information from the SIIAU system.

-If you want to see the api specification, you can refer to https://siiau-api.herokuapp.com/api
+If you want to see the complete API specification, please see the [API referece](https://siiau-api.herokuapp.com/api)

 Note: For every request you need to send headers `x-student-code` and `x-student-nip` to authenticate the user to the system.